statsmaths/stat209/_notes/class04-data-basics.md

   - how many times you visit each year
   - last time that you visited

-Let's start by doing this on the white boards and we will then collect this as a class and store it as a CSV file (I'll explain these steps in person).
+Let's start by doing this individually in Google Sheets (I'll explain these steps in person).
+Once you are done, download the dataset as a CSV file.

 ### Reading in a local file

-Once we have collectively downloaded the file `fav_restaurants.csv`, place it someone on your computer's Desktop.
+Once you have downloaded the file, rename it to `my_restaurants.csv`, place it someone on your computer's Desktop.
 To read the file in using the computers in the lab, you will need to run the following command:

 {% highlight r %}
-food <- read_csv("C:\\Users\\Public\\Desktop\fav_restaurants.csv")
+mine <- read_csv("C:\\Users\\Public\\Desktop\my_restaurants.csv")
 {% endhighlight %}

 Notice that I have called it something short but memorable to make it easier